usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

     # Cardinality: 1 or more
     authorizing_official: The Authorizing Official is determined by the path that the CSP is using to gain authorization
         jab_or_agency: Is the CSP going through the JAB P-ATO process or direct Agency Authorization
-        authorizing_offical_name: The name of the authorizing official
+        authorizing_official_name: The name of the authorizing official
         authorizing_official_title: The title of the authorizing official
         authorizing_official_organization: The organization that the authorizing official belongs to
         authorizing_official_email: The email address of the authorizing official